massquantity/LibRecommender/README.md

 + Allow user to use pure behavior features as well as other meta features.

-+ Automatically convert data to sparse feature representation, thus easy the memory usage. ??? numerical / categorical features
++ Automatically convert categorical features to sparse representation, thus ease the memory usage.

 + Enable negative sampling for implicit dataset.

 + Using Cython or Tensorflow to accelerate model training.

 + Provide end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> serving.

-+ Spark(cluster) and DL4J version is also included for BIG data.